 Therapies such as CBT can also be provided to help an individual identify what situations and emotions provoke them to abuse a certain substance.
 With anxiety sufferers, these tend to be the same scenarios that induce anxiousness, and the therapy’s goal is to help develop alternative ways of reacting to them.

 If you or someone you know is struggling with anxiety, it is important to seek medical help.
 Speak to a GP to discuss the details of your situation and find out what support is available.

 It is also essential to seek help if someone with anxiety is also struggling with substance abuse.
-This can be very dangerous, so speak to a GP or addiction support group to see what treatment methods are most appropriate.
+This can be very dangerous, so speak to a GP or addiction support group to see what local treatment methods are most appropriate.